quobyte/quobyte-k8s-helm/README.md

 This one uses 3x replication.
 You can add more storage classes to suit your needs; just take "quobyte-rf3" as an example.

+How to update/upgrade the cluster?

+ helm upgrade qs . --set-string timestamp=$(date '+%s') This will delete stateful sets backwards and re-create them.